What does the scheme involve?

 Applications can only be submitted online using the Royal Society’s Grants and Awards management system (Flexi-Grant®) via the above link.
 If you have not previously used Flexi-Grant®, please follow the registration process from the Flexi-Grant®, homepage.
 Paper-based applications will not be accepted.

-The deadline for applications is 15 March 2019.
-All applications will be reviewed by the Royal Society and a decision will be made by 17 May 2019.
+The deadline for applications is 15:00 GMT on 1 April 2020.
+All applications will be reviewed by the Royal Society and a decision will be made by 29 May 2020.
 Applicants will be notified of the outcome shortly after this date.

 Please contact us with any questions.